THE BEST VALUE CARBON WHEELSET

 That’s a qualified and perhaps confusing statement, so let me break this wheelset’s performance down to its components and comparisons.

-While not as stiff as the Bontrager Aeolus Pro 51 TLR Disc wheelset or as aero as the Scribe Core 50-D, these AR46 wheels are both adequately stiff and help hold your momentum somewhat.
+While not as stiff as the Zipp 303 S, these AR46 wheels are both adequately stiff and help hold your momentum somewhat.
 Though not climbing wheels, they also go uphill reasonably well and are certainly better than some of the heavyset hoops in this review.

-While I have found few of these value carbon bike wheels to be in the same comfort ballpark as the performance carbon ones, the AR46 wheels were comfortable enough to run tubeless at the low end of my air pressure range and not wear me out when I did a 4-hour ride on them.
+While I have found a few of these value carbon bike wheels to be in the same comfort ballpark as the performance carbon ones, the AR46 wheels were comfortable enough to run tubeless at the low end of my air pressure range and did not wear me out on a 4-hour ride.

-The handling was decent, the DT Swiss 240 hubs I speced the wheels with are relatively quiet and roll smoothly, and the rims managed the crosswinds predictably despite being an older V-shaped profile.
+The handling was decent; the DT Swiss 240 hubs I speced the wheels with are relatively quiet and roll smoothly, and the rims handled crosswinds predictably despite their older V-shaped profile.
 Set up with 25mm Zipp Tangente Speed tires, they measured about 1 mm narrower than the outside rim width.
 That’s good for aero performance.

 In a flat-out sprint, while not floppy, they did not feel super fast in a straight line.
 Instead, they seemed rather average among similarly priced wheels.